 Mr. Ohgami has been passionately committed to historical budo research more than 30 years and has authored several extremely popular books on Wado-ryu.
 He is the editor of the quarterly magazine Swedish Karatedo Wadokai, and is a member of the Japanese Budo Academy.[Top]

 Diane Skoss founded Koryu Books in 1996, and is the creator of Koryu.com.
 Prior to moving to Tokyo in 1987, she earned an Masters of Library Science and an MA in English.
 She was Managing Editor of Aiki News/Aikido Journal for six years, beginning in 1990, and was in charge of producing most of the books published by Aiki News between 1990 and 1996.
 In late 1997, she returned to the U.S. where she and her husband run a dojo in New Jersey.
 Her own training began with Tomiki aikido in 1982 at Indiana University, and she now holds a 4th dan, Jiyushinkai, and 4th dan, JAA.
 Started training in jukendo (bayonet) and tankendo (short sword) in 1990 under All-Japan Jukendo Federation instructor Wakimoto Yasuharu, hanshi 8th dan; she is currently 5th dan in jukendo and 3rd dan in tankendo.
-Began training in Shinto Muso-ryu jo under menkyo kaiden Phil Relnick in 1991; she has been awarded menkyo and also holds Zen Nihon Kendo Renmei jodo 3rd dan, and Jodo Federation of the U.S. 2nd dan.
+Began training in Shinto Muso-ryu jo under menkyo kaiden Phil Relnick in 1991; she is now menkyo kaiden and also holds Zen Nihon Kendo Renmei jodo 3rd dan, and Jodo Federation of the U.S. 2nd dan.
 Entered the Toda-ha Buko-ryu under Soke Nitta Suzuyo in 1993, and holds the okuden license.
 Has also trained in atarashii naginata and judo.
 For more information see Wayne Muromoto's profile in Furyu: The Budo Journal 1, no. 4:33-34).
 She is the editor of Koryu Bujutsu, Sword & Spirit, and Keiko Shokon, the "Classical Warrior Traditions of Japan" series.[Top]

 Meik Skoss began training in martial arts in 1966 in Los Angeles.
 In 1973 he went to Japan to continue his training in aikido.
 After moving to Tokyo in 1976, Skoss started studying Shinto Muso-ryu jo under Shimizu Takaji, Toda-ha Buko-ryu naginatajutsu with Muto Mitsu, and Tendo-ryu naginatajutsu under Sawada Hanae.
 It was also at this time that he began to work with Donn F. Draeger and accompanied the master hoplologist on several field trips to Southeast Asia.
 In 1979 he began his study of Yagyu Shinkage-ryu heiho/kenjutsu and Yagyu Seigo-ryu battojutsu under the 21st generation lineal headmaster, Yagyu Nobuharu Toshimichi.
 He has also practiced judo, t'ai chi ch'uan, Goju-ryu karatedo and is currently training in jukendo and atarashii naginata.
 An MS in Physical Education, Skoss holds the ranks of 5th dan Zen Nihon Kendo Renmei jodo, 5th dan jukendo, 4th dan aikido (Aikikai), 3rd dan tankendo, 2nd dan atarashii naginata, the okuden mokuroku and shihan licenses in Toda-ha Buko-ryu, and menkyo in Shinto Muso-ryu jojutsu.
 Fluent in Japanese, and the owner of a substantial library of martial arts books in both English and Japanese, Skoss is one of several hoplologists continuing the work of Donn F. Draeger.
 He has traveled throughout Japan visiting various koryu and modern budo dojo and collecting information on the Japanese martial arts.
 Now resident in New Jersey, he and his wife run a dojo there; he also serves on the local volunteer Rescue Squad.[Top]